Gohanchik/Gohanchik/README.md

-# Hi, I'm Georgiy 👋
+# Hi, I'm Georgy 👋

 🎓 I'm a student at Ufa University of Science and Technology.